 - Routing of samples/ material to appropriate processes based on tests, processes, containers, status, condition, etc.

 - Safe biobanking of samples and processed material with ease of retrieval

 As a software publisher, if we can provide new/ advanced “workflow steps” without disturbing the existing site installation, it will be the best choice for such labs.
-This will pave way for continuous optimization of processes.
+This will pave the way for continuous optimization of processes.